Creating a physical robot

 Brick and active hinge modules

-../_images/brick.png ../_images/active_hinge.png
+../_images/isotropic_brick.png ../_images/active_hinge.png

-Ask around your research group if brick and hinge modules are readily available.
+Ask around your research group if brick (isotropic) and hinge modules are readily available.
 If not, see 3D printing and assembling modules.

 Bolts for attaching modules